KKStream/playcraft-android-sdk/README.md

 - `hostUrl`: The host url, the player will auto verify that the url is available or not.
 - `contentId`: The id is unique and it is used to fetch content data and related resources
-- `contentType`: An enum value that includes Video, Live and Offline
+- `contentType`: An enum(ContentType) value that includes Videos, Lives and Offline
 - `accessToken`: Authorization token
 - `deviceId`: Settings.Secure.ANDROID_ID